-As a therapist, I focus on building trust and relationship so that a genuine and more meaningful conversation can take place.
-I am committed to helping you understand yourself on a deeper level so that new and creative ways of being in the world can be explored.
-My goal is to partner with you along your journey towards finding more joy, connection and purpose in your life for you or your family.
+My approach to counseling focuses on building trust and relationship so that a genuine and more meaningful conversation can take place.
+I seek to help you understand yourself so that new and creative ways of being in the world can be explored.
+My goal is to partner with you along your journey towards finding more joy, connection, and purpose in your life for you or your family.

 Areas of specialization

 learning differences (ADHD, dyslexia, asperger’s, giftedness, sensory processing issues, anxiety and more)

 parent/child conflict (risky behavior, communication issues, power struggles)